SolidPXL/pxl_nwp-asciiartgenerator/README.md

 `tcp://benternet.pxl-ea-ict.be:24042` Publish socket of benternet, Here responses will be sent to that have been broadcasted through the network.

 On the server listen socket you are responsible for requesting the ASCII service.
 The ASCII server will expect a request with the following structure

 `asciigenerator>[username]>[service]>[argument]>[parameters]`

 The parameters are variable in length and depends on the service being called.
 Each parameter has to be provided in the right sequence and has to be seperated by the `>` delimiter.

+After the service received your request it will process and send a response on with the following format `asciigenerator>[userame]>[response]`

+It may be possible that the response is preceded by a `\n\r` to make sure ASCII art is aligned properly in your terminal.

 ### username